-\begin{oss} This result can be deduced by applying a standard procedure\footnote{See, for instance, Federer \cite{FE}, paragraph 3.2.46, p.
+\begin{oss} The previous result can be deduced by applying a standard procedure\footnote{See, for instance, Federer's book \cite{FE}, paragraph 3.2.46, p.
 280; see also \cite{Pfeffer}, Remark 5.3.2, p.
 197.} from a divergence-type theorem proved by Anzellotti; see, more precisely, Theorem 1.9 in \cite{Anze}.
 More recent and more general results can be found in the paper by Chen, Torres and Ziemer \cite{variZ}.
 See also \cite{Taylor}, formula (G.38), Appendix G. \end{oss}